 Japan’s Premier Ski Resort Destination

 Sprawling throughout the stunningly beautiful Joshin’etsu Kogen National Park is Shiga Kogen, the largest ski resort in Japan.
 How large?
-With 19 interlinked ski areas and more than 50 lifts and gondolas, it would take days to experience them all.
+With 18 interlinked ski areas and approximately 50 lifts and gondolas, it would take days to experience them all.
 Easily accessed from Nagano City by direct express bus, Shiga Kogen is one of the premier resorts in Japan.
 The season lasts from late November to early May.
 With altitudes ranging between 1300m and 2300m, it offers some of the best snow conditions and scenic terrain to be found anywhere.